-Reducing your company’s chemical footprint by reducing the exposure to high hazard chemicals in the workplace can be achieved by substituting hazardous chemicals you use each day for similar chemicals that are less hazardous.
+Reducing your company’s chemical footprint by reducing the exposure to hazardous chemicals in the workplace can be achieved by substituting the hazardous chemicals you use each day for similar chemicals that are less hazardous.
 As an example, a liquid can be substituted for a powder, or perhaps the work task to weigh out powders could be eliminated by buying the powder pre-packed.
-It still needs to confirmed that the replacement substance does not create a greater hazard than the current one.
+However, it still needs to be confirmed that the replacement substance does not create a greater hazard than the current one.

-There are many benefits to an organization from substitution; including:
+There are many benefits to chemical substitution including:

 - Improved immediate and long-term health of the workers potentially exposed to the hazardous substance